 Riding with a saddle

 The most important thing to make sure of when riding with a saddle is that it’s fitted properly.
 A poor-fitting saddle can cause your horse a lot of pain and if you ride with a poor-fitting saddle for a long period of time it can cause permanent damage to your horse’s back.

 One of the advantages of using a saddle is that, if the saddle is properly fitted, the rider’s weight is evenly distributed over the horse’s back with no one single point of pressure.
-This will prevent saddle spots as well as help the horse to keep his balance.
+This will prevent saddle spots (Saddle spots are white patches on the horse’s back where too much pressure has been applied.
+The reason the fur is white is that the hair follicles have been irreparably damaged and are no longer able to create pigment) as well as help the horse to keep his balance.

 If you’re not sure how to fit a saddle properly or what you should be looking for when buying a saddle then you may find this article I wrote recently about buying and fitting a saddle helpful.

 People that ride bareback will argue that by doing so you’re more in tune with your horse and this is certainly true but that doesn’t mean to say that riding without a saddle is always the right thing to do.

 If you’re riding bareback then it’s important to remember that while you’ll be able to feel your horse’s every move he’ll also be able to feel your movements too.
 This isn’t necessarily a bad thing but it does mean that all of your weight is transferred to your horse via your seat bones and if you’re not sitting properly then your horse is not only going to be unbalanced but is likely to experience pain.

 That said if you have a good seat and your horse doesn’t have a sensitive spine then there’s nothing wrong with riding bareback at all.